 When I do fitness consults with those just starting or restarting a fitness program, I stress the importance that the body needs to move.
-If the muscles get stretched before and after a workout, the benefits are fantastic for the whole body.
+If the muscles get stretched before, and after a workout, the benefits are fantastic for the whole body.

 The body is more fluid and resilient - not as prone to injuries.
-I learned this from Alter’s book because he clearly defines the meaning of stretching and getting most out of your stretches.
+I learned this from Alter’s book because he clearly defines the meaning of stretching and getting the most out of your stretches.